pranavverma12/Analyze-playing-styles-of-EPL-teams-applying-k-means-on-ball-possession-position-data/README.md

 Scripts used to extract, process and transform data from this raw dataset to build a new sub dataset are outlined and provided along with this paper (yet to be published) for public use.

 Two experiments were run based on this newly built dataset and discussions based on the experimental results provided a good understanding of playing styles of teams.
-The outcomes of the discussions bring multiple valuable insights which are discussed in the paper which is yet to be published
+The outcomes of the discussions bring multiple valuable insights.
+These insights are discussed in the paper which is yet to be published

 The code for data extraction and data processing is provided in Data_processing folder along with their Readme files